-The Validation team suggests that the consumer pay particular attention to the evaluated configuration of the TOE.
-As stated in the Assumptions and Clarification of Scope, the evaluated functionality is scoped exclusively to the security functional requirements specified in the Security Target, and the only evaluated functionality was that which was described by the SFRs claimed in the ST. All other functionality provided by the TOE needs to be assessed separately and no further conclusions can be drawn about its effectiveness.
+Please note that the functionality evaluated is scoped exclusively to the security functional requirements specified in the ST. Other functionality included in the product was not assessed as part of this evaluation.
+All other functionality provided by devices in the operational environment need to be assessed separately and no further conclusions can be drawn about their effectiveness.